 Hillsborough County Historical Commission

 N.B.
 Broward, a one-time Florida sheriff and governor, and a group of investors commissioned the construction of the Three Friends.
 Investors planned to use the vessel to salvage wrecks and tow vessels in the Florida Keys.
 But between 1895 and 1897, the ship was used to run weapons and anti-Spanish revolutionary plotters to Cuba.
 In one trip alone, the Three Friends transported two rapid-fire field cannons, 500 rifles, 500 machetes, 300,000 rounds of ammunition, and 500 lbs. of dynamite to Cubans fighting to overthrow Spanish imperial rule.
-The ship, which traveled upwards of 17 knots, likely completed at least 10 smuggling trips from Florida to Cuba before the United States declared war against Spain, thereby joining the Cuban struggle for independence.
+The ship, which traveled upwards of 17 knots, likely completed at least 10 smuggling trips from Florida to Cuba before the United States declared war against Spain in 1898.

 Three Fast Florida Facts